MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-scheduletype-vb.md

-﻿---
+---
-Description: 'The ScheduleType property indicates when to schedule the fax job; for example, you can specify that the fax service send the fax immediately, at a specified time, or during a predefined discount period.' ms.assetid: 'e65030e2-850a-40e2-9a5f-f205c896e86d'
+Description: The ScheduleType property indicates when to schedule the fax job; for example, you can specify that the fax service send the fax immediately, at a specified time, or during a predefined discount period. ms.assetid: e65030e2-850a-40e2-9a5f-f205c896e86d
-title: 'FaxDocument.ScheduleType property'
+title: FaxDocument.ScheduleType property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.ScheduleType property